Strawberry fields forever

 Blend all crust ingredients until crumbly (about 1 minute).

 Press into a 9-inch round tart pan with a removable bottom (preferably non-stick).
-Poke bottom of crust all over with a fork and then freeze for 10-15 minutes.
+Pierce bottom of crust all over with a fork and then freeze for 10-15 minutes.
 Bake for 25 to 30 minutes or until it the color is little darker (see color difference in photo below.
 Let cool.

 Mix Cream cheese, sugar and vanilla.